Beginner Guides

 Precision Tools That Matter

-Digital Scale - Non-negotiable.
+Digital Scale – Non-negotiable.
 You need 0.1g precision for consistent dosing.
-The Acaia Lunar is the gold standard, but a simple coffee scale with a timer provides 90% of the functionality at a fraction of the cost.
+The Acaia Lunar is the gold standard at $250, but a simple coffee scale with a timer provides 90% of the functionality at a fraction of the cost.

-Distribution Tools - A Weiss Distribution Technique (WDT) tool breaks up clumps and ensures even distribution.
-You can make one with 3D-printed parts and acupuncture needles for under $20.
+Distribution Tools – A Weiss Distribution Technique (WDT) tool breaks up clumps and ensures even distribution.
+You can make one with 3D-printed parts and acupuncture needles for under $20, or buy a pre-made one for similar money.

 Quality Tamper – Your machine’s included tamper is probably inadequate.
 A properly sized, flat-based tamper ensures even compression.
 A calibrated tamper offers excellent value and consistency.